CrowdStrike/ansible_collection_falcon/README.md

 The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon platform.

-## Questions or concerns?

-If you encounter any issues or have questions about the migration, please open an [issue](https://github.com/CrowdStrike/ansible_collection_falcon/issues/new/choose) in this repository.

 ## Ansible version compatibility

 Tested with the Ansible Core >= 2.14.0 versions, and the current development version of Ansible.
 Ansible Core versions before 2.14.0 are not supported.